-Nestled at the end of Europe’s southernmost fjord and encapsulated by stunning mountain ranges, Kotor is undeniably one of the most scenic villages in the Balkans.
+Nestled at the end of the bay of Kotor and encapsulated by stunning mountain ranges, Kotor is undeniably one of the most scenic villages in the Balkans.

 Adventure travelers looking for the best possible views of this stunning landscape have to check out the ever-snaking switchback trail known as the Ladder of Kotor.
-This is my favorite hiking trail in Kotor, and offers incredible views of Boka (Bay of Kotor), the Old City, the opposing Vrmac mountain range, and even glimpses of the Adriatic Sea beyond.
+This is my favorite hiking trail in Kotor, and after climbing up to the top for sunrise, I can highly recommend the incredible views of Boka (Bay of Kotor), the Old City, the opposing Vrmac mountain range.
+You’ll even glimpses of the Adriatic Sea beyond on a clear day!

 However, what you might not know is that there are two primary ways to hike this switchback trail.
-In this updated hiking guide, I’ll detail both options, give you a quick rundown of my experience, and include some inspiring photos from my hike up the Ladder of Kotor.
+In this updated hiking guide, I’ll detail both options, give you a quick rundown of my experience, and include some inspiring photos from my hike up the Ladder of Kotor to inspire your adventure.

 About the Ladder of Kotor

-The Ladder of Kotor is a rocky path made up of at least 65 switchbacks snaking its way up the mountain range to the east of Kotor Old Town.
+The Ladder of Kotor is a rocky path made up of 72 switchbacks (I counted them on the GPX map) snaking its way up the mountain range to the east of Kotor Old Town.
 The trail wraps its way behind the small crest that the Kotor Fortress City Walls are built on and leads all the way up to the Krstac Pass to an altitude of 940 meters above mean sea level.